THIS YEAR WE WELCOME BACK A FULL 500KM EVENT EQUESTRIAN TEAM!!

 100m beyond Mwangazi Village the perennial Mwangazi River is crossed, affording good water for the horses.
 Thereafter the route moves into more mountainous terrain, passing Musikavanhu Primary School at which the relay teams and cyclists camp overnight.
 Beyond the school, there is a long and stony climb which taxes both horses and vehicles until Tuzuka School, at 33kms from the start, signals the start of more benign terrain along the ridge with some spectacular views both east and west.

-38kms from the start and at the top of a steep rise, an area of stunning miombo woodland offers some very good campsites on the west of the road; Ni3A being the best site, albeit close to the road while Ni3B has limited space but is more secluded.
+38kms from the start the road conditions deteriorate to such an extent that only robust 4x4 vehicles will be able to manage the boulder-strewn gradients.
+There, at the top of a steep rise, an area of stunning miombo woodland offers some very good campsites on the west of the road; Ni3A being the best site, albeit close to the road while Ni3B has limited space but is more secluded.
 Although still 3.9kms from the day’s end on a rough and rocky road, it is worth using one of these camps rather than Ni3C which is located less than 2 kms from the day’s end.
 All three camps are dry and water will need to be carried for the horses.

 DAY 3: Distance 41.9 kms